 I was a teacher before I had my children.
 I then worked as a nursery assistant while my children were small.
 I spent 12 years administering the training programme for Hampshire Probation Service and then as Complaints Administrator for Social Services.
 During this time I facilitated the running of the Care Action Team – a group of children in care and care-leavers who sought to improve conditions for looked-after children.
 I am training as an adult literacy coach with Read Easy.

 Upon retirement I looked for rewarding voluntary work, that would use my strengths and experiences.
-A chance encounter led me to the Mums and under 5s service at Friends of the Family, which I loved immediately, and still do.
+A chance encounter led me to the Mums and young children service at Friends of the Family, which I loved immediately, and still do.